devfreedom/devfreedom.github.io/src/posts/2024/study-note/20240108_2030_study-note_devops_coursework_07.md

     5. Deployment
         - The deployment phase is where the application is released into the production environment and made available to users.
         - This can also happen in stages,
-            - First, it is released onto a user acceptance testing, also called UAT, platform
+            - First, it is released onto a user acceptance testing, also called UAT platform.
             - And once the customer signs off on the functionality, it is released to production.
                 - This approach can be used for making software available on a website, mobile device app store, or a software distribution server on a corporate network.
     6. Maintenance